rivosinc/prometheus-slurm-exporter/README.md

 python3 ./wrappers/proctrac.py $@
 ```

-We can then get dispatch jobs with our wrapper script as such `srun/sbatch srun_wrapper.sh sleep 300`.
+We can then get dispatch jobs with our wrapper script as such `sbatch srun_wrapper.sh sleep 300`.
 With tracing enabled, we get the following visualization.
 ![Alt text](<images/trace_example.png>)